Zero-COVID: Elimination vs. mitigation

 Goals of mitigation include delaying and reducing peak burden on healthcare (flattening the curve) and lessening overall cases and health impact.
-In contrast, zero-COVID strategies aimed to completely eliminate the virus and return to normal social and economic activities.
+In contrast, zero-COVID strategies aimed to eliminate the virus and return to normal social and economic activities.

 Epidemiologists have differentiated between two broad strategies for responding to the COVID-19 pandemic: mitigation and elimination.
 Mitigation strategies (also commonly known as "flattening the curve") aimed to reduce the growth of an epidemic and to prevent the healthcare system from becoming overburdened, yet still accepted a level of ongoing viral transmission within the community.
 By contrast, elimination strategies (commonly known as "zero-COVID") aimed to completely stop the spread of the virus within the community, which was seen as the optimal way to allow the resumption of normal social and economic activity.
-In comparison with mitigation strategies, elimination involved stricter short-term measures to completely eliminate the virus, followed by milder long-term measures to prevent a return of the virus.
+In comparison with mitigation strategies, elimination involved stricter short-term measures to eliminate the virus, followed by milder long-term measures to prevent a return of the virus.

 After elimination of COVID-19 from a region, zero-COVID strategies required stricter border controls in order to prevent reintroduction of the virus, more rapid identification of new outbreaks, and better contact tracing to end new outbreaks.
 Advocates of zero-COVID argued that the costs of these measures were lower than the economic and social costs of long-term social distancing measures and increased mortality incurred by mitigation strategies.

 The long-term "exit path" for both elimination and mitigation strategies depended on the development of effective vaccines and treatments for COVID-19.